code-797/EG-SAM/README.md

-## RC-SAM:Refine the Contour of complex objects with SAM and Boundary Guidance
+## EG-SAM: An Edge-Guided SAM for Accurate Complex Object Segmentation

 ### Pipeline